reach2prabakar/AutomationTest_Cucumber/README.md

-## Installation/Pre conditions for Running the test
+## Installation/Prerequisites for the test

 Java 1.7 or higher
 <br/>Maven